• Skip to primary navigation

 Absolutely!
 Once you’ve made the mix, put it in a freezer-safe container and stick it in the freezer until you’re ready for it.

-Frozen Strawberry Margarita
+Frozen Strawberry Margarita Recipe

-5 from 1 vote
+5 from 2 votes

-This frozen strawberry margarita is quick and easy to blend up at home!
+This frozen strawberry margarita recipe is quick and easy to blend up at home!
 No added sugar or sweeteners – just strawberries, ice, tequila, orange liqueur and lime juice.

-Prep Time 5 minutes
+Prep Time: 5 minutes

-Total Time 5 minutes
+Total Time: 5 minutes

-Servings 2 servings (15 ounces each)
+Servings: 2 servings (15 ounces each)

-Recommended Equipment
+Equipment

 Ingredients